dkdawkins/angular-practice/README.md

 - FormsModule must be imported in the AppModule for this to work
 - Data flows in both directions

+# Event Binding
+- Syntax: (event)="onEvent(item)"
+- Angular listens for event (such as click) and executes the named expression (in this case, onEvent(item)) when that event happens
+- Expression defined in the component's .ts file

+# Class Binding
+- Syntax: [class.some-css-class]="some-condition"
+- Applies a CSS class conditionally to the HTML element

 # style.css
 - Used for application-wide styles